roeiAv/Applying-Graph-Neural-Networks-on-Smart-watch-based-data-of-physiological-parameters/README.md

 2. **Data Preprocessing**:
    - Cleaning and transformation of raw sensor data into feature sets that include heart rate variability and movement patterns.
-   - Addressing missing data and biases from electronic devices.
+   - Addressing missing data and biases from electronic devices.(missingness was added as a feature)

 3. **Model Development**:
-   - Training GNNs on the trial data to recognize patterns and predict medication intake effects.
+   - Training GNNs on the trial data to enrich data vectors and add contextual value to datapoints.
-   - Implementing Random Forest classifiers as additional models for comparative analysis.

 4. **Evaluation Metrics**:
-   - Performance evaluation using standard metrics such as accuracy, precision, recall, and F1-score.
-   - Assessing model interpretability and robustness across different settings.
+   The evaluation of the models focused on a robust set of performance metrics to ensure comprehensive assessment:
+   - LDA (Linear Discriminant Analysis): Used for dimensionality reduction and to evaluate and understand the variance the across different medication conditions
+   - ROC Curves: Employed to assess the trade-off between true positive rate (sensitivity) and false positive rate (1-specificity).
+   - Confusion Matrix: Provided a detailed breakdown of model predictions, including true positives, true negatives, false positives, and false negatives. were more informative from ROC at Empatica experiment because of larger data amount.
+   - Weekly Consolidated Graphs: used evaluate the observational by comparing them with established medication concentration profiles from the literature to identify potential correlations or patterns.

 ## Challenges
 - Handling noise and variability in observational data.